Golden Rules for Cleaning the Bathroom

-Cleaning the bathroom… It’s a dirty job, but somebody has to do it. right?
-A lot of messes can happen in the bathroom, follow these simple rules for getting a complete clean in the bathroom without spending hours cleaning up after everyone else.
+Cleaning the bathroom… it’s a dirty job, but somebody has to do it. right?
+A lot of messes can happen in the bathroom, follow these simple rules for how to clean the bathroom without spending hours cleaning up after everyone else.

 You can do a quick five-minute clean up any day, but today I want to go a little deeper and share my golden rules for cleaning the bathroom.

 1. Use it and put it away.
 This is my NUMBER 1 rule to follow, especially in the bathroom.
 Generally the bathroom is not a large space, so it can quickly become a cluttered mess.
 Everything needs a “place” and when you are finished using it, put it back in it’s place.
 It’s that simple.
 It only takes seconds to put the toothpaste back in the drawer, the hairdryer under the sink and makeup back in the box.
 I know sometimes you might be in a HUGE hurry….running late, but honestly quickly grabbing everything you used and put it away should take all of 30 seconds, maybe a minute.
 If you do this ONE thing, it will make a world of difference.